The Finnish education system

 A young person must apply for upper secondary education if they are in the 9th grade of comprehensive school in spring 2021 or later.

-Upper secondary schools provide all-round education which does not lead to any profession.
-Mostly the same subjects are studied in upper secondary schools as in comprehensive education, but the studies are more demanding and independent.
+General upper secondary schools provide all-round education which does not lead to any profession.
+Mostly the same subjects are studied in general upper secondary schools as in comprehensive education, but the studies are more demanding and independent.
 At the end, students usually take the matriculation examination.
-Upper secondary school takes 2–4 years, depending on the student.
-After finishing, students are eligible to apply to universities, universities of applied sciences or upper secondary school based vocational education.
+General upper secondary school takes 2–4 years, depending on the student.
+After finishing, students are eligible to apply to universities, universities of applied sciences or general upper secondary school based vocational education.

-Most upper secondary schools provide education in Finnish or Swedish language.
-Larger cities have some upper secondary schools that provide tuition in other languages, such as English or French.
+Most general upper secondary schools provide education in Finnish or Swedish language.
+Larger cities have some general upper secondary schools that provide tuition in other languages, such as English or French.

-Adults may take upper secondary school studies in upper secondary schools for adults.
-There, it is possible to either take separate courses or complete the entire upper secondary school syllabus and take the matriculation examination.
+Adults may take general upper secondary school studies in general upper secondary schools for adults.
+There, it is possible to either take separate courses or complete the entire general upper secondary school syllabus and take the matriculation examination.
 Tuition may include contact teaching, distance education, online education and independent studies.

-Read more about upper secondary school studies on the InfoFinland page Upper secondary school.
+Read more about general upper secondary school studies on the InfoFinland page General upper secondary school.

 Further vocational qualification or a specialised vocational degree can also be completed as competence-based qualifications if the student has already acquired the skills required for the qualification.